-SLUMA is open only to those with SLU IDs, following protocols set by Saint Louis University based on current guidelines from the city’s Department of Health.
+SLUMA is open the the public, following protocols set by Saint Louis University based on current guidelines from the city’s Department of Health.

 Established in 2002, the Saint Louis University Museum of Art (SLUMA) exhibits and collects works by modern masters, as well as displaying an extensive collection of Jesuit artworks and artifacts.